MS/PhD Admission Requirements and Process

 Eligibility

 Students with a Bachelor of Science (B.S.) in Mechanical Engineering or a closely related field from an accredited college in the United States or a recognized institution of higher learning aboard are eligible to apply to MechSE MS and PhD programs.
 Closely related fields include math, physics, and other engineering disciplines.
-Students do not have to have a Master’s degree to apply to the PhD program.
+A Master’s degree is not required to apply to the PhD program.

 Grade Point Average (GPA)